devopssteps/linux-crash-course/module-06.md

 ---

-> “Package management is the first thing DevOps engineers use when setting up any server.”
+> Package management is the first thing DevOps engineers use when setting up any server.

 ---

-> “If you know package management, you can install and manage any software on any Linux server.”
+> If you know package management, you can install and manage any software on any Linux server.

 ---

-> “If you don’t know how to install software on Linux, you can’t do DevOps — let me show you how.”
+> If you don’t know how to install software on Linux, you can’t do DevOps.

 ---